 Next course starts on: 19 Nov 2018 (Mon) (See complete schedule)

+This module aims to provide participants with an overview of the learning and development function and its strategic contributions to organisational effectiveness.
 Designed to be highly interactive and experiential, it is grounded in practical applications within a theoretical framework.
 Participants will learn how to apply the main elements of an Instructional Design Model – from assessment to evaluation – to any learning or development programme within their organisation.

 - Conduct Needs Analysis